-A remuneration policy report should be presented at an AGM for approval by ordinary resolution.
+A remuneration policy should be presented at an AGM for approval by ordinary resolution.
 Once approved, such policy would only have to be presented every three years or whenever material changes are made thereafter.
 Should a remuneration policy not be approved, it must be presented at the next AGM, until approval is obtained.
 Changes to the policy may only be implemented once shareholders approve it.

-Companies will now also be required to publish details of their highest paid employee, their lowest paid employee, their average remuneration, their median remuneration and the gap between the top 5% highest paid and the bottom 5% lowest paid employees.
+Companies will now also be required to publish details of their highest paid employee, lowest paid employee, average remuneration, median remuneration and the gap between the top 5% highest paid and the bottom 5% lowest paid employees.